vdaas/vald/docs/tutorial/using-backup-with-scylladb.md

-# Using Backup with SycllaDB
+# Using Backup with ScyllaDB

-This article will show you how to deploy Vald with ScyallaDB as backup database using Helm and run it on your Kubernetes cluster.
+This article will show you how to deploy Vald with ScyllaDB as a backup database using Helm and run it on your Kubernetes cluster.

 ## Overview

-This tutorial leads you to deploy Vald with using the external database for backup.
+This tutorial leads you to deploy Vald and the external database for backup.
 As one of the features, Vald can auto index backup using MySQL + Redis or Cassandra to enable disaster recovery.<br>
 In this tutorial, you will use ScyllaDB deployed to the Persistent Volume for backup.
 And you will also deploy more microservices than [Get Started](../tutorial/get-started.md).
-If you haven't completed [Get Started](../tutorial/get-started.md) yet, we recommend to try it out at first.
+If you haven't completed [Get Started](../tutorial/get-started.md) yet, we recommend trying it out at first.

 The following image is the architecture image of this tutorial.

 <img src="../../assets/docs/tutorial/vald-with-syclladb.png" />

-The 5 steps to Using Backup with Scylladb:
+The 5 steps to Using Backup with ScyllaDB:
 1. [Check and Satisfy the Requirements](#Requirements)
 1. [Prepare Kubernetes Cluster](#Prepare-the-Kubernetes-Cluster)
 1. [Deploy Vald on Kubernetes Cluster](#Deploy-Vald-on-Kubernetes-Cluster)